 Mint is a plant that creates a chemical called menthol.
 There are different varieties of mint, like spearmint and peppermint.
 Many people like mint, and mint smells are often in a lot of candies.

 Putrid smells come from dead things as their tissues are breaking down.
 As bacteria and fungi start to eat something dead, they release a lot of gases which give off a foul and very unpleasant smell.

 • Camphor smells

 Camphoraceous smells come from camphor, which is made by some trees, and from things like sea breezes and mothballs.
-People used to place mothballs in their closets to kill moths that would eat cotton clothing.
+People used to place mothballs in their closets to kill moths that would eat clothing made of wool and other natural fibers.
 Most people describe camphor as a pleasant smell.

 • Ethereal smells

 These smells resemble those of cleaning fluids, or ether.
 They are also found in a lot of essential oils, like lavender and eucalyptus.
 It also has a hint of sweetness to the smell.
 People often think of ethereal smells as being pleasant and calming.